-4. MCPTT server provides to the MCPTT client with the MCPTT group de-affiliation response (4a) and updates the group management server with the de-affiliation status of the user for the requested MCPTT group(s) (4b).
+4. MCPTT server provides to the MCPTT client with the group de-affiliation response (4a) and updates the group management server with the de-affiliation status of the user for the requested MCPTT group(s) (4b).

 NOTE: Steps 4a and 4b can occur in any order or in parallel.